Corgam/SS23_ADSP_TCF/README.md

 # Project Deployment

-Our Project can be deployed in multiple ways, including full-Docker deployment, developer deployment and on Google Cloud Platform (using Terraform).
+Our Project can be deployed in multiple ways, including full-Docker deployment, developer deployment, and on the Google Cloud Platform (using Terraform).

 ## Docker Deployment

 The full-Docker deployment is the recommended way for using the application, where all of the components are deployed as individual Docker containers.
-If you are a developer, you can use the Developer Deployment described in section below.
+If you are a developer, you can use the Developer Deployment described in the section below.
 While we have tested this deployment on a clean `Ubuntu 22.04 LTS (Jammy Jellyfish, 64-bit)`, it should work on all machines with Docker installed.

 Setup:

 1. Install [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/) and run the Docker Daemon (for Ubuntu follow the [Docker Guide](https://docs.docker.com/engine/install/ubuntu/) and the [Docker Compose Guide](https://docs.docker.com/compose/install/linux/)).
 2. Install Git and clone this repository (`git clone https://github.com/Corgam/SS23_ADSP_TCF`)
-3. Inside the root folder run `npm run deploy`, which will deploy all necessary Docker containers (including FE, BE and all microservices).
+3. Inside the root folder run `npm run deploy`, which will deploy all necessary Docker containers (including FE, BE, and all microservices).
 Make sure that the Docker Service is running.

 - Frontend is hosted at `localhost:8080`
 - Backend Public API (Express.js) server is hosted at `localhost:40000`, with Swagger end-points documentation accessible at `localhost:40000/docs`.